y1-community/Innioasis-Updater/README.md

 <img src="mtkclient/gui/images/icon.png" alt="Innioasis Updater Icon" width="128"/>
 Innioasis Updater is an easy, one-click firmware installer for the Innioasis Y1 MP3 player running Android firmwares.
 It is a modification of mtkclient to enable the installation of Updates, Factory Restore and installation of Custom Firmwares like the Multiwirth ROM with Rockbox.

-## Developed by
+## ✨ V i b e c o d e d in Cursor by
-- Ryan Specter and Team Slide
+- Ryan Specter of Team Slide

 ## Special Thanks to